Skip to main content

 tip

 Notice how we specified constant values for "Assign-to Type", "Defines", and "Product Type".
-You can do this when the values are constant, and then you do not need to have this data in the file.
+You can do this when the values are constant, and then you do not need this data in the file.

 Excel File